Swimmer's itch

 Swimmer's itch, cercarial dermatitis or schistosome dermatitis is a short-term allergic contact dermatitis occurring in the skin of humans that have been infected by water-borne schistosomes, a type of flatworm.
 It is common in freshwater, brackish and marine habitats worldwide.
-The incidence of this condition may be increasing, although this may be attributed to better monitoring and reporting.
+The incidence of the condition may be increasing, although that might be attributed to better monitoring and reporting.
 Nevertheless, the condition is considered to be an emerging infectious disease.

-The main symptom is itchy papules (raised skin) that commonly occur within 2 days of infection.
+The main symptom is itchy papules (raised skin) that commonly occur within two days of infection.
 Initially, wheals develop quickly, then turn into maculae in about half an hour.
-Within 10–12 hours these turn into very itchy papules that reach their worst by the second or third day.
-The papules disappear in 1–2 weeks but secondary effects from scratching can continue longer.
+Within 10–12 hours they turn into very itchy papules that reach their worst by the second or third day.
+The papules disappear in one or two weeks but secondary effects from scratching can continue longer.
 The intense itching, which peaks after 48–72 hours, is associated with pain and swelling of the affected areas.
 People repeatedly exposed to cercariae develop heavier symptoms with faster onset.

 There are no permanent effects to people from this condition.
 Orally administered hydroxyzine, an antihistamine, is sometimes prescribed to treat swimmer's itch and similar dermal allergic reactions.
 In addition, bathing in oatmeal, baking soda, or Epsom salts can also provide relief of symptoms.